Blog/What is Caller ID and How Does it Work?

 What is Caller ID and How Does it Work?

-Caller ID is a built-in feature of phones, allowing them to identify an incoming caller by phone number (and sometimes by name).
+Caller ID is a built-in feature of som phone plans, allowing them to identify an incoming caller by phone number (and sometimes by name).
 Early modems used a technique called FSP to transmit data over telephone lines.
 Caller identification uses online databases and caller recognition technology to identify callers before anyone picks up the phone.

 What is Caller ID?